 The one-time termination benefits and employee severance costs to be incurred in relation to these restructuring activities are accounted for in accordance with ASC Topic 420, Exit or Disposal Cost Obligations, and ASC Topic 712, Compensation-Nonretirement Postemployment Benefits, respectively.
-The Company recognizes a liability and the related expense for these restructuring costs when the liability is incurred and can be measured.
-Restructuring accruals are based upon management estimates at the time and can change depending upon changes in facts and circumstances subsequent to the date the original liability was recorded.
+The Company recognizes a liability and the related expense for these restructuring accruals are based upon management estimates at the time and can change depending upon changes in facts and circumstances subsequent to the date the original liability was recorded.

-For the fifty-two week period ended August 29, 2020, the Company incurred \$5.5 million of costs for these restructuring activities which have been included within General and administrative on the Consolidated Statements of Operations and Comprehensive Income.
+For the fifty-two week period ended August 29, 2020, the Company incurred \$5.5 million of costs for these restructuring activities which have been included within General and administrative on the Consolidated Statements of Operations and Comprehensive Income (Loss).
 Overall, the Company expects to incur a total of approximately \$8.1 million in restructuring costs, including the \$5.5 million referenced above.
 The one-time termination benefits and employee severance costs are to be paid throughout fiscal 2021 and the first quarter of fiscal 2022.